-Use sharing inheritance to let Analytics apply the same sharing setup for your datasets as Salesforce uses for your objects.
+Use sharing inheritance to let Tableau CRM apply the same sharing setup for your datasets as Salesforce uses for your objects.
 Sharing inheritance increases access accuracy and reduces the need for complicated security predicates for most objects and situations.
-The tradeoff for applying sharing inheritance is an increase in the time to complete data syncs, dataflow jobs, and queries.
+The tradeoff for applying sharing inheritance is an increase in the time to complete data syncs, dataflow and recipe jobs, and queries.
 The more complicated the sharing settings, the more impact there is.